ottlinger/loan-planer/README.md

 ## Warnings

-When entering an invalid value You will get a warning message as shown here:
+When entering an invalid value you will get a warning message as shown here:

 ![application screenshot](./gh-site/img/LoanPlaner_warning.png)